 Within the scope of risk-based supervision, the authorities are focusing aspects such as evaluating banks’ own credit risk management, stress testing and risk-based internal audit, home-host cooperation.
-Supervisory processes are to be reviews in order to function effectively.
+Supervisory processes are to be reviewed in order to function effectively.
 To evaluate the requirements imposed to banks and improving their governance and risk-management, the supervisors themselves need a framework for assessment.

-Topics to be discussed at the workshop:
+Topics discussed at the workshop:

 - Scope of the SSM and Banking Union